Each mL contains Nystatin BP 100,000 I.U.

-Nystatin is an antifungal antibiotic which is both fungistatic and fungicidal in vitro against a variety of yeasts and yeast-like fungi.
+Nystatin (Afunginal) is an antifungal antibiotic which is both fungistatic and fungicidal in vitro against a variety of yeasts and yeast-like fungi.
 It is a polyene antibiotic undetermined structural formula that is obtained from Streptomyces noursei.

-Pharmacology: Nystatin acts by binding to sterols in the cell membrane of the fungus which interferes in the membrane permeability.
+Pharmacology: Nystatin (Afunginal) acts by binding to sterols in the cell membrane of the fungus which interferes in the membrane permeability.
 It exhibits no appreciable activity against bacteria or trichomonads.

-Treatment of candidiasis in the oral cavity.
+Nystatin Oral Suspension (Afunginal) is indicated for the treatment of candidiasis in the oral cavity.

-Intestinal or Esophageal Candidiasis: Adults: 500,000 iu (5 mL) or 1,000,000 iu (10 mL) 3 or 4 times a day.
+Intestinal or Esophageal Candidiasis: Adults: 500,000 I.U.
+(5 mL) or 1,000,000 I.U.
+(10 mL) 4 times a day.

-Children: ≥100,000 iu (1 mL) may be given 4 times daily.
+Children: 100,000 I.U.
+(1 mL) or more may be given 4 times daily.

-Lesions of the Mouth: 100,000 iu (1 mL) 4 times daily.
+Lesions of the Mouth: 100,000 I.U.
+(1 mL) 4 times daily.

-Infants Born to Mothers with Vaginal Candidiasis: 100,000 iu (1 mL) daily.
+Infants Born to Mothers with Vaginal Candidiasis: 100,000 I.U.
+(1 mL) daily.

-The preparation should be retained in the mouth as long as possible before swallowing and patients should avoid taking food or drink earlier than 1 hr after a dose.
+The preparation should be retained in the mouth as long as possible before swallowing and patients should avoid taking food or drink earlier than 1 hour after a dose.

 Diarrhea, gastrointestinal distress, nausea and vomiting.
 Oral irritation and sensitization may occur.
 Rashes, including urticaria, and rarely Stevens-Johnson syndrome have been reported.